Housing Projects

 Intersection upgrade

 Given the additional traffic from the proposed development at the Dianella Court and Lake Macdonald Drive intersection, Council engaged a traffic engineer to ensure the intersection was safe.
-An upgrade to this intersection is required and includes a dedicated right hand turn lane northeast bound (heading towards the Botanical gardens), median strips and a new pedestrian refuge in the southern median will make the intersection safer for pedestrians and traffic using Lake Macdonald Drive, Dianella Court and Wilgee Court.
+An upgrade to this intersection is required and includes a dedicated right hand turn lane northeast bound (heading towards the botanical gardens), median strips and a new pedestrian refuge in the southern median will make the intersection safer for pedestrians and traffic using Lake Macdonald Drive, Dianella Court and Wilgee Court.
 New lighting for the intersection will also be included.
-The additional traffic will not travel very far along Dianella Court as the new road for the subdivision will enter before the first house in the street.
+The additional traffic will not travel very far along Dianella Court as the new road servicing the subdivision will be located before the first house in the street.

 • A stormwater management plan and sediment and erosion control plan have been designed by a hydraulic engineer so there would be a non-worsening of overland flow at the site boundaries, which means there will not be any adverse impacts on surrounding properties, including flood levels in the drainage reserve at the rear of some of the Dianella Court properties.

 Proposed Lots 1 and 2 and the new road stormwater will be captured and treated naturally in a bioretention basin located near Lake Macdonald Drive.
-Any development on proposed Lot 3 will need to treat their own water and to be discharged into the nearby drainage reserve.
+Any development on proposed Lot 3 will need to treat their own water, to be discharged into the nearby drainage reserve.

 Council has been advised the site needs to be fully remediated for future residential and cemetery uses.
 Site remediation is highly regulated and will be overseen by a qualified specialist.